-Editor's note: When the UE re-initiates the UE-requested PDU session establishment procedure, it is FFS how to ensure routing to the SMF serving the released PDU session and whether the PDU session ID is reused.

 The UE shall transport the PDU SESSION RELEASE COMPLETE message and the PDU session ID, using the NAS transport procedure as specified in subclause 5.4.5.

 Upon receipt of a PDU SESSION RELEASE COMPLETE message, the SMF shall stop timer T3592 and shall consider the PDU session as released.